junxit/us-congress-bills-114/bill.md

   >   - **(B)** progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupational specific instruction);
   >   - **(C)** has multiple entry and exit points that incorporate credentialing; and
   >   - **(D)** culminates in the attainment of a recognized postsecondary credential.
-  > - **(37)** *Qualified intermediary* The term “qualified intermediary” means a non-profit entity that demonstrates expertise to build, connect, sustain, and measure partnerships with entities such as employers, schools, community-based organizations, postsecondary institutions, social service organizations, economic development organizations, and workforce systems to broker services, resources, and supports to youth and the organizations and systems that are designed to serve youth, including—
+  > - **(37)** *Qualified intermediary* The term qualified intermediary means a non-profit entity that demonstrates expertise to build, connect, sustain, and measure partnerships with entities such as employers, schools, community-based organizations, postsecondary institutions, social service organizations, economic development organizations, and workforce systems to broker services, resources, and supports to youth and the organizations and systems that are designed to serve youth, including—
   >   - **(A)** connecting employers to classrooms;
   >   - **(B)** assisting in the design and implementation of career and technical education programs and programs of study;
   >   - **(C)** delivering professional development;